-Micronized Palmitoylethanolamide (PEA) is a nutraceutical which has been formulated for better oral bioavailability and absorption.
+Micronized Palmitoylethanolamide (PEA) is a molecule which has been formulated for better oral bioavailability and absorption.
 It modulates inflammatory responses and responses of the immune system as a fatty acid amide.

 PEA is produced endogenously within the human body, but it can also be found in the tissues of plants and animals.
 It was originally isolated in egg yolks and now is commonly isolated from soy lecithin (1)(2).